 - Access to each one of our 13k+ content assets

 - 35,925,120 different ways of filtering buyers actively performing research

 Answering the question of “who” a given prospect has long been an obstacle for Marketers.
 Sales, understandably, wants as much data as possible on each lead.
 However, getting this type of granular information has long been a challenge for Marketers.

 To better understand the kind of insights NetLine’s Intent Discovery delivers, let’s further define buyer-level intent.

 What is Buyer-Level Intent?

-Buyer-level intent, or buyer intent data, is the measure of an individual prospect’s readiness to make a purchase within a given timeframe.
+Buyer-level intent, or buyer intent data, is an amalgam of information indicating a specific individual prospect is in their buying cycle and preparing to make a purchase decision.